SantanderMetGroup/bctool/README_BCtable.md

 soil41   41   112  v20120430  r1i1p1  mon  land   Lmon    BEGIN|use_era_interim|maskregion|fixed_to_6h|set_extension(grb)|END
 soil42   42   112  v20120430  r1i1p1  mon  land   Lmon    BEGIN|use_era_interim|maskregion|fixed_to_6h|set_extension(grb)|END
 ```
 Lines can be commented out by using a `#` symbol.

+*data_path* is the path to a directory containing model data for a particular
+GCM.
+It should point to the directory where the
+`<experiment>/<frequency>/<realm>/...` structure lives.

-The `grib` and `ltype`
+The `grib` and `ltype` columns in the variable section should match those in
-columns should match those in the WRF Vtable used.
+the WRF Vtable used.

 Filters
 -------